Liam Barry: Coaching career

 Barry left the North Harbour coaching role at the end of the 2014 season to join the Japanese top division club Ricoh Black Rams as an assistant coach.
 Barry then moved back to New Zealand to enter a role as the assistant coach of the New Zealand national rugby sevens team.
 During his tenure, the All Blacks Sevens took out nearly every title, including the Commonwealth Games Gold Medal, Rugby Sevens World Cup in 2018, the 2020-21 World Series and silver at the Tokyo Olympics.
-Barry then left the coaching scene to take up a role as a team leader with High Performance Sport New Zealand.
-Following this stint, he was appointed his current role as the Australia Mens Sevens Head Coach.
+Barry then left the coaching scene to take up a role as a team leader with High Performance Sport New Zealand and subsequently he was appointed as the Australia national rugby sevens team Head Coach.

 Personal life

-Liam Barry is a qualified teacher.
-He is married to Sarah and together they have four children: Esther, Nathaniel, Isaiah, and Nieve.
-Nathaniel, his 21-year-old son, has recently competed at a representative level in rugby, playing for Wellington U20, Hurricanes U20, and the New Zealand Barbarians U21 teams.
-Both Nathaniel and Isaiah are pursuing a path similar to their father's in rugby with eyes set on becoming the first ever fourth generation All Blacks.
+Liam Barry is a qualified teacher, married to Sarah, and together they have four children: Esther, Nathaniel, Isaiah, and Nieve.
+His sons, Nathaniel and Isaiah, are both aspiring rugby players, hoping to continue the Barry family's proud rugby legacy.